pheelwell/skoria/🌐Worldbuilding/Nether Plane/Divine Pantheon.md

 [[Lar]], on the other hand, governs the structured and disciplined aspects of magic.
 They are associated with the study, mastery, and application of magical knowledge in a controlled and focused manner.
 As a deity of order within magic, [[Lar]] encourages mortals to seek understanding and mastery over their arcane abilities to harness its potential safely and effectively.

 Together, [[Mysteria]] and [[Lar]] maintain a balance between the untamed potential of magic and its controlled application in the hands of mortal beings.
 They ensure that magic remains both a powerful force in the world yet tempered by wisdom and discipline.

-come up with a emoji for every pair of Gods: